There are no wrong turns,

 We live outdoor wild camping as much as we can.
 To experience and surrender to the great powers of nature and discover the potentials and limitations of the nature of our minds and bodies makes us grateful, humble and content.

 This life style feels right to us to an extent where it can be difficult to sleep in a bed again or alarming how the access to wi-fi steals our attention and appreciation of what is around us.
 These are reasons why we wild camp as much as possible.
 Another is, that we would like our money to last as long as possible, which also means we have lowered our general desire for expensive food products and restaurant meals, and instead go nuts when we find a Lidl.
-Thats is also why our gear and belongings are mainly cheap, worn and second hand except from the essential bike parts.
-We’re not depending on low-weight, quality camping gear or a GPS, and thus less vulnerable to the risk of losing or breaking such things.
+Thats is also why our gear and belongings are mainly cheap, worn, repaired and second hand except from the essential bike parts.